Lawless Darkness: Accolades

 The album was awarded the 2011 Swedish Grammi for 'Best Hard Rock' album.
 The album was named album of the year by Sweden Rock magazine, and the second best album of 2010 by Decibel, as well as artist of the year in the Terrorizer reader poll.
 About.com named it the 13th best metal album of 2010.
 The AllMusic staff named it as one of their favourite metal albums of 2010, describing it as one of the year's best albums in a strong year for extreme metal.
 Stereogum named it the 11th best metal album of 2010.
 The A.V.
-Club gave it the humorously titled 'Just Don't Give A Fuck Award For 2010', writing that "The Swedish black metal provocateurs that make up Watain have built a career on pissing off fans, the press, and anyone else that happens to be paying attention.
+Club gave it the title 'Just Don't Give A Fuck Award For 2010', writing that "The Swedish black metal provocateurs that make up Watain have built a career on pissing off fans, the press, and anyone else that happens to be paying attention.
 But the band's not some talentless collective of media hackers: It backs its headache-inducing behavior with raw, savage, cutting-edge black metal, throwing in thrash, punk, and death elements just to keep things interesting."
 A variety of prominent musicians in metal also called it as one of the best albums of 2010, including Tomas Lindberg, Frederic Leclerq, and Adam Pierce (All Shall Perish).